jagill/nerd-smalltalk/src/html/earlyHumanMigrations.md

 circle), mainland Asia, and as far as Australia.
 By 30 KYA, humans had reached Japan and Siberia.

-Many of these lands were occupied by Neanderthals, _H erectus_, or other archaic _Homo_ populations.
+Many of these lands were occupied by Neanderthals, _Homo erectus_, or other archaic _Homo_ populations.
 Within a several thousand years of humans arriving, these archaic populations disappeared.
 The most likely hypothesis is that they were out-competed and likely exterminated by humans, although